Click HERE for Valley's ARP ESSER III Grant Information (More info below)

 If you would like a paper packet please click HERE then return to the front office or email it to registration@valleyacademycharter.com

-Valley Academy's transfer process is completed by our registrar.
-The front office has transfer paperwork available.
-Transfers to Valley: We request paperwork from the school parent's notify us their child(ren) is/are coming from.
+Transfers to Valley: We request paperwork from the school parent's to notify us their child(ren) is/are coming from.
 Transfers from Valley are handled by the registrar and sent as soon as the parents or schools request or no longer than 5 days of non-notice from parent or school.
+AS per code, R277-419-11 Valley has developed and implemented policies and procedures to ensure documentation is created and retained and that the proper transfer code is entered in the student information system (SIS) for students that transfer from Valley.

 Valley Academy has made great progress over the last couple of years.
 To see our progress and the school grade please click the link below.